Alexander G. Cattell: Later life

 Cattell was appointed by President Ulysses Grant to be a member of the first United States Civil Service Commission and served two years, resigning to accept the position of United States financial agent in London, serving in 1873 and 1874.
 He was a member of New Jersey Board of Tax Assessors from 1884 to 1891, and was its president from 1889 to 1891.
 In 1891, he was appointed a member of the State board of education for a term of three years.

-Cattell died in Jamestown, New York in 1894 and was interred in Colestown Cemetery in Cherry Hill Township, near Merchantville.
+Cattell died in Jamestown, New York in 1894 and was interred in Colestown Cemetery in Cherry Hill, New Jersey.
 He had five brothers and two sisters, his one brother, William Cassady Cattell, served as the sixth president of Lafayette College.